-4. Degree competences achieved in this course

-Course competences

-Description Code

-Ability to design, develop, select, and assess, applications and digital systems, guaranteeing their reliability, security, and quality, CO01 according to ethical principles and the current and common laws paradigms and programming languages.

-Ability to analyse, design, build and maintain applications in a strong, safe, and efficient manner by selecting the most appropriate CO08

-CO09Ability to know, understand, and assess the structure and architecture of computers, and their basic components.
+4. Degree competen ces achieved in this course Course competences Code Description CO01 Ability to design, develop, select, and assess, applications and digital systems, guaranteeing their reliability, security, and quality, according to ethical principles and the current and common laws.
+CO08 Ability to analyse, design, build and maintain applications in a strong, safe, and efficient manner by selecting the most appropriate paradigms and programming languages.
+CO09 Ability to know, understand, and assess the structure and architecture of computers, and their basic components.
 INS01 Analysis, synthesis, and assessment skills.
 INS04 Problem solving skills by the application of engineering techniques.
 INS05 Argumentative skills to logically justify and explain decisions and opinions.
 PER02 Ability to work in multidisciplinary teams.
 PER04 Interpersonal relationship skills.
 PER05 Acknowledgement of human diversity, equal rights, and cultural variety.